Umbrella Insurance vs. Excess Liability Insurance: What’s the difference?

 While having high liability limits on your primary insurance policies is essential, they may not always be enough to protect you from major lawsuits or unforeseen events.
 Umbrella insurance adds an extra layer of security by providing coverage that goes beyond the limits of your primary policies.
 This can be crucial in safeguarding your assets and financial well-being, especially if you face a severe lawsuit or costly legal claim.
 It is advisable to consider umbrella insurance if you have significant assets or face a higher risk of liability exposure.

-See also Auto Insurance Utah
+See also American Modern Insurance Review

 3. What types of incidents does umbrella insurance typically cover?